HIPE known issues

 There are PACS files I cannot delete!
 Why?

 It might not be possible to delete the following files on Windows because their full path exceeds the 260 characters limit.
+This is caused by a limitation in Windows Explorer and the Command Prompt to maintain backwards compatibility (even if the operating system supports longer file paths).

 You can avoid this problem by installing HIPE with a short initial path, such as